-- "I believe you": This may seem unnecessary, but it's an important message to convey.
-Even if you have questions or doubts about the circumstances surrounding the assault, it's vital that you interact with your loved one as though you fully believe him/her. - "It's not your fault": Nearly all survivors question their own actions before, during and even after the assault.
+- "It's not your fault": Nearly all survivors question their own actions before, during and even after the assault.
 It's important that you let your loved one know that the only one responsible for the assault is the person who committed it.
-Your loved one neither caused nor deserved what happened. - "I'm here for you": Even if your loved one does not want to talk to you about the assault or his/her feelings about it, it's important that you let him/her know that you are available anytime for support. - "What can I do?/What will help you?"
+Your loved one neither caused nor deserved what happened. - "I'm here for you": Even if your loved one does not want to talk to you about the assault or their feelings about it, it's important that you let them know that you are available anytime for support. - "What can I do? /What will help you?"
 Many love ones are afraid of saying or doing something wrong.
 It's often helpful to simply ask your loved one what would be helpful for them.